anup-moitra/foundational-linux-training-projects/README.md

 Each chapter follows the structure outlined in the course syllabus to ensure clear, organized learning.

+> _**Note:** This repository is intended as a personal learning resource and does not replace the original course.
+I highly encourage learners to enroll in the course for comprehensive content and instructor guidance._

 ---

 ## ✨ Key Learning Areas